-The key quantity is the normalized Gibbs energy of the two sub-systems after they have been equilibrated, G(A) and G(B) (the.
+- The key quantity is the normalized Gibbs energy of the two sub-systems after they have been equilibrated, G(A) and G(B).
 The normalized Gibbs energy for an unspecified sub-system (either A or B) is defined by the symbol G().
 The quantity can be computed from the AlphaMELTS output after the Gibbs free energy minimization is applied to A or B, or it can be simply obtained by scaling G(A) or G(B).
-Panel 1-A) shows the relation between the ratio G(A)/G(B) and

-G(B) which will be used later to define G() at the interface between the two assemblages.
-The data in the figure for the 43 models have been fitted using a Chebyshev polynomial (Press et al., 1997).
-By knowing G() at any point in the whole system, it is possible to retrieve the abundance of all the oxides defining the bulk composition normalized to 100.
-An example is shown in panels 1-B) and 1-C) which illustrate the data points for MgO in (A) and (B) in the 43 study models and the related fitting-fitting of the points using Chebyshev polynomials.
+Panel 1-A) shows the relation between the ratio G(A)/G(B) and G(B) which will be used later to define G() at the interface between the two assemblages.
+The data in the figure for the 43 models have - 30 been fitted using a Chebyshev polynomial (Press et al., 1997).
+By knowing G(), it is possible to retrieve the abundance of all the oxides defining the bulk composition normalized to 100.
+An example is shown in panels 1-B) and 1-C) which illustrate the data points for MgO in (A) and (B) in the 43 study models and the fitting of the points using Chebyshev polynomials.
 The mass transfer between the two sub-systems can be related to the total Gibbs free energy variation in each of the two subsystems G(A) and G(B).
 The two relations are almost linear, as shown in panel 1-D).
-For practical applications, once a relation is found between G and the normalized G(), then the mass transfer can be approximately quantified.
-Panel 1-E) of figure 1 shows the data points and the related data fitting with the Chebyshev polynomial of the function $G(B)[G(B) - G(B_0)]$ versus $[G(B) - G(B_0)]$.
+For practical applications, once a relation is found between G and the normalized G(), then the mass transfer can be quantified.
+Panel 1-E) of figure 1 shows the data points and the data fitting with the Chebyshev polynomial of the function $G(B)[G(B) - G(B_0)]$ versus $[G(B) - G(B_0)]$.
 More details on the use of the fitting polynomial functions are provided in the next section.

-3 Application to the evolution of a 1-D Static Model with Variable Extension
+3 Application to the evolution of a 1-D Static Model with Variable Extension function shown in panel 1-A) of figure 1 is used together with the flux conservation equation:

-The chemical and petrological evolution of two assemblages can be investigated with a 1-D numerical model, assuming that the two sub-systems remain always in contact and they are not mobilized mobile.
-The problem can be described using a is assumed to follow a simple conduction/diffusion couple-type model for the local variation of G() which can be expressed by the following equation for each sub-system:
+5 The chemical and petrological evolution of two assemblages can be investigated with a 1-D numerical model, assuming that the two sub-systems remain always in contact and they are not mobile.
+The problem is assumed to follow a simple conduction/diffusion couple-type model for the local variation of G() which can be expressed by the following equation for each sub-system: